jbuistjbuist/basic_checks_script/README.md

 NB: Do not change layout of spreadsheet without aligning first

 #### Troubleshooting
-error that mentions chromedriver not on PATH may be because of the location of chromedriver in the filesystem. if this happens, try putting an instance of the chromedriver file in the basic_checks_script folder
+Error that mentions chromedriver not on PATH may be because of the location of chromedriver in the filesystem. if this happens, try putting an instance of the chromedriver file in the basic_checks_script folder